lee-dohm/code-smells/README.md

 * p83

 > Each class you create costs money to maintain and understand.
-A class that isn't doing enough to pay for itself should be eliminated.
+A class that isn't doing enough to pay for itself should be eliminated. <br/>
+> -- *[Refactoring][refactoring]*

 #### Long Method